 Set up a Military Veteran training seminars to raise awareness with our doctors and nursing staff.

-However, there is much more we would like to do, so if you do have any ideas about how we can improve our care for Veterans or their Families, then please let Chris Gwyther, our Practice Manager know.
+However, there is much more we would like to do, so if you do have any ideas about how we can improve our care for Veterans or their Families, then please let Renee Persone, our Practice Manager know.